autocrypt/autocrypt/doc/level1.rst

 included in the cleartext of the Autocrypt Setup Message, or otherwise transmitted over e-mail.

-An Autocrypt Level 1 client MUST generate a Setup Code as UTF-8 string of 36 numeric characters, divided into nine blocks of four, separated by dashes.
+An Autocrypt Level 1 MUA MUST generate a Setup Code as UTF-8 string of 36 numeric characters, divided into nine blocks of four, separated by dashes.
 The dashes are part of the secret code and there are no spaces.
 This format holds about 119 bits of entropy.
 It is designed to